A pdf version of this policy can be found here

 - capital items.

-Guideline: The library manager should formulate and review the policy annually to identify core information resources, both physical and electronic, to be acquired and managed for the organisation.
-The library manager should also provide guidelines for the selection, acquisition and disposal of information resources.
+Guideline: The library manager should formulate and review the policy annually to identify core information resources and services, both physical and electronic, to be acquired and managed for the organisation.
+The library manager should also provide guidelines for the selection, acquisition and disposal of information resources, and the relationship with the organisation’s archives and records management should be recognised.

 4.2 Resource access

-Guideline: The library manager should establish and maintain a range of quality and relevant services in alignment with the objectives of the organisation using relevant and current technology.
-The library manager should provide accurate and current information efficiently.
+Guideline: The library manager should establish, maintain and regularly refresh a range of quality and relevant services in alignment with the objectives of the organisation using appropriate and current technology.
+The library staff should curate content and provide accurate, topical and contextualised information efficiently and pro-actively.

 6. Work environment